Welcome to today's edition of the Rush 24-7 podcast.

 I mean, he's complained about all of the illegal aliens down there helping to clean up his city.

-Uh but on the other hand, he needs them.
+But on the other hand, he needs them.

-And as a liberal democrat, he's kind of painted himself into a corner.
+And as a liberal Democrat, he's kind of painted himself into a corner.

 And it looks like it's just possible that some people in New Orleans have taken the occasion of this disaster to vanish off the face of the earth, to lose their identity, go somewhere else and start all over.

-Because they can't find them.
+That's what they're thinking because they can't find them.

 It's a significant number of people.

-Now stop and think if you lived in New Orleans and things weren't going well, if you if you're in the middle of you you're running a crime spree, you think you're about to get caught, you're in a relationship, don't want any part of it anymore, uh, and then this happens, it's your chance to make a getaway, to vominose, to head out, and let everybody think that you're dead.
+If you lived in New Orleans and things weren't going well, if you're in the middle of running a crime spree, you think you're about to get caught, you're in a relationship, don't want to be part of it anymore, and then this happens, it's your chance to make a getaway, to vominos, to head out and let everybody think that you're dead or that you're missing or whatever, and go someplace and start a whole new identity.

-The uh uh it's not a conspiracy.
+That's not a conspiracy.

 What would the conspiracy be?

-Um toll numbers in Katrina were higher, we weren't told.
+The toll numbers in Katrina were higher.

-Uh that that were not aged and decrepit uh and and would not have you know been subjected to great harm uh because of their age or anything like that.
+It's not that many people, but it's a significant number of people that are missing that were not aged and decrepit and would not have been subjected to great harm because of their age or anything like that.

 What the hell?

-And I'm stunned how many Americans live down there.
+I was in Puerto Vallarta, by the way, in November, and I'm stunned how many Americans live down there.

 It's a port, yes.